Savignano sul Rubicone

 Savignano sul Rubicone (Savgnèn) is a comune (municipality) in the Province of Forlì-Cesena in the Italian region Emilia-Romagna, located about 90 km southeast of Bologna and about 30 km southeast of Forlì.

 The comune takes its name from the Rubicon, famous for Julius Caesar's historic crossing.
-A combination of natural and man-made changes caused the original Rubicon to change course repeatedly since then.
+A combination of natural and man-made changes caused the original Rubicon to change course repeatedly.
 For centuries the exact location of the original river was unknown.
 In 1991, the Fiumicino, a river which crosses Savignano sul Rubicone, was identified as the most likely location for the original Rubicon.
 Prior to that the region was called Savignano di Romagna.